-Premium will soon make tax filing easier by letting you import expenses from some popular expense-tracking apps.
+Premium will soon make tax filing easier by letting you import expenses from some favorite expense-tracking apps.
 This version is ideal for freelancers whose income and expenses can all be reported on Schedule C-EZ.
 If you own rental properties or need to report investment income, this is the version of H&R Block you’ll need.
-It runs $54.99 for federal taxes, plus $36.99 per state.
-So the total here is $91.98, if you’re filing for only one state.
+It runs $37.49 for federal taxes, plus $36.99 per state.
+So the total here is $75.48 if you’re filing for only one state.

 Self-Employed Online Tax Filing

 Self-employed individuals with a slightly more complicated tax situation will need this option.
 It lets you fill out the full Schedule C. It also automatically imports driver tax information from Uber, which is great if that’s been your side gig this year.
-At $74.99, this service for self-employed people is cheaper than TurboTax’s.
-Overall, you’d pay $111.98 for the service overall if you only filed for one state.
+At $59.99, this service for self-employed people is cheaper than TurboTax’s.
+Overall, you’d pay $96.98 for the service if you only filed for one state.

-All three vendors above have very similar editions available based on your tax situation.
-There is a wide variation in what each charges for their plans.
+Of our top picks, all three vendors above have very similar editions available based on your tax situation.
+There is a wide variation in what each charge for their plans.
 TurboTax is definitely the highest priced, while TaxACT is clearly the lowest.
 And H&R Block rests comfortably in the middle.
 It may come down to which program you have used in the past and are the most comfortable working with.